 A student may be admitted into the performance major, on a provisional basis only, during the first semester of the first year, during which the student will be allowed to take private lessons at the frequency of one hour of instruction per week.
 The faculty jury at the end of the first semester of private study will assess whether or not the student qualifies to continue as a performance major.
 A student who is permitted to remain in the major will subsequently take private lessons at the frequency of two hours of instruction per week.

-The primary or single Major in Music - Bachelor of Arts
+The Major in Vocal Performance - Bachelor of Music

-2 semesters of an ensemble that is not listed as a large ensemble (use 500-level ensembles)
+2 semester hours of an ensemble that is not listed as a large ensemble

 Each student is required to pass a series of examinations on his/her primary instrument, as follows:

-one at the end of each semester’s private lessons
+one at the end of each semester’s primary private lessons

 1 Sophomore Hearing